 Spring 2022

 Seminar Production Assistant Dramaturg and Dramaturg Application

+Applications are Due Nov 22 at 9:00 am to ljackso3@skidmore.edu

 To apply for the position of Assistant Dramaturg, you must have completed TH103 and/or TH104 and/or TH140.
 These courses may be taken concurrent to dramaturgy position.
 An assistant dramaturg focuses on research.